How to Set up Conversion Tracking in Google Analytics with Webflow

 Configuring Google Analytics Tracking ID in Webflow

-Now that you have a tracking ID from Google Analytics, it's time to integrate it into your Webflow website.
+Now that you have a tracking ID from Google Analytics, it’s time to integrate it into your Webflow website.
+You can also add custom code for more advanced tracking options.
 Follow these instructions:

-3. Scroll down to the "Google Analytics" section and click on "Connect New Account".
+3. Scroll down to the "Google Analytics" section and enable the global site tag.

 4. Paste your Google Analytics tracking ID into the designated field.

-5. Click on "Connect" to establish the connection between Webflow and Google Analytics.
+6. Click "Connect" to establish the connection between Webflow and Google Analytics.

 Understanding Goals and Conversions